-The programme for the radiological monitoring of the territory currently relies on more than 4,900 samples annually, which are subjected to almost 28,800 alpha, beta and gamma radioactivity analyses.
+The programme for the radiological monitoring of the territory currently relies on more or less 6,000 samples annually, which are subjected to almost 30,000 alpha, beta and gamma radioactivity analyses.
 In relation to the Belgian population and nuclear installations, the scope of this programme is within the average of the programmes of other countries with nuclear power stations, such as the United Kingdom and France.